 The Modern Foreign Languages Department at HBHS is staffed by four specialist language teachers including one native speaker.
 Each member of the team has enjoyed a varied and wide-ranging experience of living, travelling, working, teaching and studying overseas across Europe and beyond.

 Mrs Newell is a French and Spanish specialist and has travelled extensively throughout South America.
-She has worked part-time in the department for nine years.
+She has worked in the department for ten years.

 In January 2022, we welcomed Miss Vieira, a native Spanish speaker from Venezuela who is also fluent in Portuguese.
-She is our newest member of the department and is teaching Spanish which we have reintroduced in the department for the last three years to give the students a broader experience of language learning.
+She is teaching Spanish which we have reintroduced in the department to give the students a broader experience of language learning.

-Those students who choose to pursue GCSE French will enjoy a challenging but rewarding course, which starts in year 10.
-We follow the AQA GCSE French specification which culminates in year 11 in four separate examinations to test students’ capability in each of the four language skills: speaking, listening, reading and writing.
+Those students who choose to pursue GCSE French and/or Spanish will enjoy a challenging but rewarding course, which starts in year 10.
+We follow the AQA GCSE French/Spanish specification which culminates in year 11 in four separate examinations to test students’ capability in each of the four language skills: speaking, listening, reading and writing.

 It is our aim as a department to encourage our students to think beyond the geographical boundaries of our country and to consider how travel to and interaction with overseas cultures can provide a wealth of opportunity and enrichment in life.